Nameless Rumia's Wiki

 • Benefits of an official chatroom.
 While it draws attention away, it also gives meta a proper place to go, shows you how to conduct yourself, and warfare becomes hilariously more transparent.

 • Splinter communities and dissent?
 Shit happens.
 You just have to play your cards right.
 If you're lucky, nobody cares and won't budge.
-If you're unlucky, welcome to the numbers game.
+If you're unlucky, welcome to the numbers game.9)

 • Reunification isn't always the best option.
 At the heat of the moment, you might feel inclined to patch things up quickly.
 However, just like real life, reunification isn't always the best option.

-• Alliances, coalitions, confederations, federations, and webrings?
-When you can afford to run an independent website, you might be interested in these.
+• Alliance?
+Coalition?
+Federation?
+Confederation?
+Webring?
+If you can afford to blow money on an independent website, you might be interested in these.
 Obviously, I never got here.

 • Never clean house for a loyal triumvirate.
 If your community is sizable, this royal fuck up can leave your moderators overloaded.
 Some examples of this include late 55chan and Bunkerchan.